tigoe/geo-bluetooth/readme.md

 ## Geo-Blueotooth

-This is a project to test reading GPS data from a Garmin GLO via Bluetooth.
+This is a project to test reading GPS data from a Garmin GLO or Bad Elf Pro via Bluetooth.
 It uses Don Coleman's [BluetoothSerial plugin for PhoneGap/Cordova](https://github.com/don/BluetoothSerial).

 ### To install the project: